Fine Motor Skills & Handwriting Readiness for Preschoolers

 Stage 1: Fist Grip (Age 2-3)

-The child holds the pencil in their fist with the whole hand.
-This is normal and age-appropriate.
-Do not correct it at this stage.
+The child holds the pencil in their whole fist.
+Totally normal at this age.
+Don't correct it yet.

 Stage 2: Palmar Grip (Age 3-4)

 The pencil rests in the palm with all fingers wrapped around it.
-The child starts using wrist movements rather than whole-arm movements.
+The child begins using wrist movements rather than big arm movements.

 Stage 3: Quadrupod Grip (Age 4-5)